smart-edge-open/ido-specs/doc/building-blocks/emco/openness-emco.md

      http://localhost:31298/v2
      URL: projects Response Code: 201 Response: {"metadata":{"name":"project_smtc","description":"","UserData1":"","UserData2":""}}
      ```

-     > **NOTE**: The `02_apply.sh` script invokes EMCO CLI tool - `emcoctl` and applies resource template file - `02_project_template.yaml` which contains the projects related resources to create in EMCO.
+The `02_apply.sh` script invokes EMCO CLI tool - `emcoctl` and applies resource template file - `02_project_template.yaml` which contains the projects related resources to create in EMCO.

 ### Logical Cloud Setup
-The step includes:
-- Register a logical cloud associated with the physical clusters.
+The step invokes EMCO CLI and registers a logical cloud associated with the physical clusters.

-#### Run the command for the logical cloud setup with expected result as below:
+Run the command for the logical cloud setup with expected result as below:

      ```shell
      # cd cli-scripts/